TheoreticalEcology/s-jSDM/sjSDM/cran-comments.md

 > Please ensure that you do not modify the global environment (e.g. by
 > using <<-) in your functions.
 This is not allowed by the CRAN policies.

 Done.
-We moved global variables into the pkg.env.
+We haved moved global variables into the pkg.env.

 ### Successfull R CMD checks under